sp-chandra-sekhar-goud/frontend-assignment/README.md

 ### Disclaimer
 - We will not be able to provide any monetary support to host the application.
 You can choose free hosting platforms too.

+### Contact
+For any assistance, please create a GitHub issue.
+We will resolve your query there.